RAMP-PCAR/ramp-pcar-docs/docs/quick-start-en.md

 # RAMP Quick Start Guide {#wb-cont}

 Welcome to RAMP Quick Start Guide.
-In this guide, we will be showing you how to setup your own web map using RAMP.
+In this guide, we will be showing you how to setup your own web map using RAMP by adjusting the configuration file.
+No programming required!
 [View live sample]({{BASE_PATH}}/demos/NRSTC/ramp-gcwu-fegc-map.html)

 <div class="toc"></div>